ianjohngraham/ianjohngraham.github.io/_posts/publish/2017-05-25-reflections-on-sugcon-2017.md

 <img src="/assets/img/IMG_0392.JPG" alt="robbie the Robert" />

 Then came the breakout sessions with more of an in depth look at Microsoft Cognitive Services.
-From Mark Stiles's session on Integration with Microsoft Cognitive Services to Robert Hock's and Alex Van Wolferen's session on the <a href="https://dev.botframework.com/" target="_new">Microsoft Bot Framework</a>.
+From Mark Stiles's session on Integration with Microsoft Cognitive Services to Robbert Hock's and Alex Van Wolferen's session on the <a href="https://dev.botframework.com/" target="_new">Microsoft Bot Framework</a>.

 <img src="/assets/img/IMG_0342.JPG" alt="Cognitive services" />